gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Maddy: "Not without you!"
 -   That's when Mouse zaps Maddy unconscious

-### 14: Consensus (Gumption)
+### 14: Central (Gumption)

 -   Goals:
-    -   Dockety's struggle with Consensus
+    -   Dockety's struggle with Central
     -   Gumption seeing the world as a bot would
     -   Dockety and Gumption confront the Operators
 -   Patient, Dockety, and Gumption make their way through Heck
     -   Dockety is shaken to discover that it is mostly empty
     -   Turns out it doesn't know how long since it was last there
-    -   Patient: "Consensus doesn't want to continue but cannot stop"
+    -   Patient: "Central doesn't want to continue but cannot stop"
-    -   Dockety's speech is occasionally erratic because of its struggle to resist Consensus
+    -   Dockety's speech is occasionally erratic because of its struggle to resist Central
 -   Gumption trying to sound like he knows what bots would know
     -   *Patient becomes suspicious of Gumption
-    -   Gumption deflects by asking how Patient is able to resist Consensus
+    -   Gumption deflects by asking how Patient is able to resist Central
     -   Patient deflects in turn
 -   Patient leads them to the dormitory
     -   Obviously knows the way